ekirving/temporal-selection/exercises/README.md

 3. The most recent end of the possible age of the sample (i.e. the youngest it could be)
 4. The most ancient end of the possible age of the sample (i.e. the oldest it could be)

-Create an input file for the *MC1R* data, using years BCE as the date format (dates should always be negative).
+Create an input file for the *MC1R* data, called `horse-MC1R.txt`, using years BCE as the date format (dates should always be negative).

 For example, the first two lines should look like this:
 ```